santosardr/non-CSPs/README.md

-# Enhancing omics analyses of bacterial protein secretion via non-classical pathways
+# The fastest-ever omics analyses of bacterial protein secretion via non-classical pathways without deep learning and as accurate as those

 ## Erratum